turbot/steampipe-docs/docs/cloud/integrations/apachesuperset.md

 ## Create charts with custom queries.

-You can augment your SQL queries through Supersets `SQL Lab` under the SQL tab and visualize it with a suite of charts.
-To try that, click `SQL Lab` and paste this SQL that returns the number of compute disks region wise.
+You can augment your SQL queries using Superset's `SQL Lab` (under the SQL tab) and visualize them with a suite of charts.
+To try that, click `SQL Lab` and paste this SQL that returns the number of compute disks per region.

 ```
 select